 The following table summarizes the differences between the two environments:

-While flexible environment runs services in Compute Engine VM instances, it differs from Compute Engine in the following ways:
+While the flexible environment runs services in instances on Compute Engine VMs, the flexible environment differs from Compute Engine in the following ways:

 You always have root access to Compute Engine VM instances.
-SSH access to VM instances in the flexible environment is disabled by default.
+By default, SSH access to the VM instances in the flexible environment is disabled.
 If you choose, you can enable root access to your app's VM instances.